-Use this checklist if it helps you to prepare.
+Use this checklist, if it helps you to prepare.
 Refills: Please check to see if you have refilled all your medications so that you do not run out.
 Extra medications: Contact your doctor, nurse or hospital to ask about getting extra medications to have on hand in case there is an outbreak of COVID-19 in your community and you need to stay home for a long time.
-Some pharmacies are offering home delivery.
-Over the counter medicines and supplies: Be sure you have over-the-counter medicines and medical supplies (e.g. tissues).
-Thermometer: Make sure you have a thermometer to take your temperature and clean it after each use.
-Take your prescribed medications for SCD: hydroxyurea, glutamine, penicillin, folic acid, Voxelotor, Crizanlizumab, Deferasirox, and any others.
-These medications will help keep your body in the best possible condition to fight off infection.
+OTC medicines and supplies: Be sure you have over-the-counter medicines and medical supplies (e.g. tissues).
+Thermometer: Make sure you have a thermometer to take your temperature.
+Take the prescribed medications for SCD : hydroxyurea, glutamine, penicillin, folic acid, Voxelotor, Crizanlizumab, Deferasirox, and any others.
+These medications, if available where you are, will help keep your body in the best possible condition to fight off infection.
 Pain medications: Make sure you have enough of your pain medications and use them when you have regular sickle cell pain.
 In addition, plan for any of the following that apply: Household items and groceries: Have enough household items and groceries on hand so that you will be prepared to stay at home for a period of time that could be many weeks.
-Ways to stay in touch: Stay in touch with others by phone, text or email.
+Ways to stay in touch: Stay in touch with others by phone or email.
 You may need to ask for help from friends, family, neighbors, etc. if you become ill.
 Ways to keep children occupied: Keep children occupied with home school activities, arts and crafts.
 Caretakers for loved ones and pets: Think ahead about who will watch your children, other loved ones, or pets if you become too sick.
 Working from home: Find out if working from home is an option.